Aleksei324/Numfinity/README.md

 # Numfinity

-A work in progress on a new type of variable that allows to store numbers as large or as small as needed.
+A work in progress on a new type of variable that allows to store massive numbers.

-When the Python version is finished (or at least functional) I plan to transcribe it to Java.
+When the Python 3 version is finished (or at least functional) I plan to transcribe it to Java.

+# How to use

+Python 3: Download the file "Numfinity.py" and import it using "from Numfinity import Numfinity"